 Fisheries is the mostly widely read fisheries science publication in the world.
 Accordingly, content submitted for consideration should appeal broadly to fisheries professionals and speak to the interests of the AFS membership.
 Lengthy, highly technical, or narrowly focused research articles are better suited to the AFS technical publications, and we encourage authors to consider the other AFS journals as venues for these works.

-The maximum length of articles accepted in Fisheries is 8 typeset pages (including photos, figures, tables, pull quotes, titles, translations, etc.).
+The maximum length of articles accepted in Fisheries is 8,800 words (including photos, figures, tables, pull quotes, titles, translations, etc.).
 One full page of article text with absolutely no figures, tables, pull quotes, titles, headers, translations, or photos is approximately 880 words or 6100 characters including spaces.
 Please adhere to this standard, taking figures and other non-text content into consideration, when preparing manuscripts for submission to Fisheries.

 Features, Perspectives, and Review Articles

-Please submit your manuscript online using our manuscript tracking website at mc.manuscriptcentral.com/fisheries.
+Please submit your manuscript online using our manuscript tracking website at http://mc.manuscriptcentral.com/fisheries.
 If you cannot submit your manuscript online, please e-mail or phone the managing editor, Sarah Harrison, for instructions: firstname.lastname@example.org or 301-897-8616 x201 (for fastest response, please e-mail).

 Materials to Submit

 - Assemble manuscripts in this order: title page, abstract page, text, references, tables, figure captions.
 Tables may be included at the end of the article file or may be submitted as separate files.
 Figures should not be embedded in the article file and should be submitted separately.